 This course brings senior executives to the classroom to exchange ideas on the goals and strategies of companies and industries.
 The course will identify issues related to current trends in business strategy.
 Candidates will work in teams to develop an understanding of critical success factors in global business strategies and create presentations.
 Guest executives will respond to the presentations with their own views on goals, strategies, and current business trends.
+This course is generally offered in the Fall.

 GB-634.
-Executive Seminar: Business Strategy II.
+Executive in Residence Seminar II.
 3 Credits.

 This course brings senior executives to the classroom to exchange ideas on the goals and strategies of companies and industries.
 Candidates participate in the seminar and then create a presentation on the ideas and lessons learned in the interaction with executives.
+This course is generally offered in the Spring.

-GB-635.
-Statistical Aspects Risk Management.
+GB-639.
+Cyber Security and Risk Management.
 3 Credits.